GuillermoBustosPerez/Backed-flakes-categories/Report/Backed-Flakes-Categories.md

 following figure presents shape change according to these PCs.
 PC1 and PC2 capture the elongation of flakes along an asymmetric axis, but with different orientation.
 Positive values of PC1 or PC2 result in wider flakes.
-PC3 captures variance of flakes were the proximal part is much wider than the distal portion of the flake.
+PC3 captures variance of flakes where the proximal part is much wider than the distal portion of the flake.
 PC5 appears to capture pointed extremes resulting from concave delineations of the middle portion of the laterals.
 This might be representing the presence of